kip-cxj/checkpoint-engine/README.md

 pip install 'checkpoint-engine[p2p]'
 ```

 If set `NCCL_IB_HCA` env, checkpoint-engine will use it to auto select net devices for different ranks.
+Available patterns can be found from [NCCL documentation](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/env.html#id8).
 If not set, it will read all RDMA devices and try to divide them into each rank.

 ## Getting Started